 Three picnic areas with tables and grills are located in areas overlooking the lake and are available on a “first come, first serve” basis.

-Two picnic shelters can be reserved online:
+Picnic shelters can be reserved online:

 - Dance Pavilion - Covered shelter with electric, located off Yankee Road near the public beach.
 Visitors are asked to practice Carry In, Carry Out.
 Seasonal (April-Oct) portable toilet located in the parking lot.